hailstorm-hs/hailstorm/demo/hailstorm.md

 ---
 ## Haskakafka

 * :( No up-to-date Kafka bindings for Haskell

 * :) empowered C FFI-ers, write our own and name it [Haskakafka](https://github.com/cosbynator/haskakafka)

 * ''How bad could it be?''

+.small-code[
 ```
 {#fun unsafe rd_kafka_produce_batch as ^
     {`RdKafkaTopicTPtr', cIntConv `CInt32T', `Int',